ankostis/jsonschema/docs/errors.rst

 ErrorTrees
 ----------

-If you want to programmatically be able to query which properties or validators failed when validating a given instance, you probably will want to do so using :class:`ErrorTree` objects.
+If you want to programmatically be able to query which properties or checkers failed when validating a given instance, you probably will want to do so using :class:`ErrorTree` objects.